 - You ride with an older phone.

 Most phones usually have mechanisms to make up for weak GPS signals but in some cases, you’ll notice SmartHalo 2 might provide erratic turn signals.
 Usually weak GPS resolves itself fast enough, but if it’s not the case, we recommend switching to Compass mode if it becomes problematic.
-We apologize if this is affecting you, we’re working hard to improve the behavior of SmartHalo 2 in these instances.
+We apologize if this is affecting you, we’re working hard to improve the behaviour of SmartHalo 2 in these instances.